slevomat/coding-standard/README.md

 #### SlevomatCodingStandard.Commenting.DocCommentSpacing 🔧

-Enforces configurable number of lines before first content (description or annotation), after last content (description or annotation), between description and annotations, between two different annotations types (eg. between `@param` and `@return`).
+Enforces configurable number of lines before first content (description or annotation), after last content (description or annotation), between description and annotations, between two different annotation types (eg. between `@param` and `@return`).

 Sniff provides the following settings:

 * `linesCountBeforeFirstContent`: allows to configure the number of lines before first content (description or annotation).
 * `linesCountBetweenDescriptionAndAnnotations`: allows to configure the number of lines between description and annotations.
-* `linesCountBetweenDifferentAnnotationsTypes`: allows to configure the number of lines between two different annotations types.
+* `linesCountBetweenDifferentAnnotationsTypes`: allows to configure the number of lines between two different annotation types.
-* `linesCountBetweenAnnotationsGroups`: allows to configure the number of lines between annotations groups.
+* `linesCountBetweenAnnotationsGroups`: allows to configure the number of lines between annotation groups.
 * `linesCountAfterLastContent`: allows to configure the number of lines after last content (description or annotation).
-* `annotationsGroups`: allows to configurure order of annotations groups and even order of annotations in every group.
+* `annotationsGroups`: allows to configure order of annotation groups and even order of annotations in every group.
 Supports prefixes, eg. `@ORM\`.

 ```xml
 <rule ref="SlevomatCodingStandard.Commenting.DocCommentSpacing">